ThiagoMaria-SecurityIT/Tutoriais/video-down-GUI/README.md

 ## **4. Additional Build Options**

 ### **A) Adding an Icon**
-If you have an `.ico` file (add it to the folder your/project/dist - dist appears only after pip install PyInstall), use:
+If you have an `.ico` file (add it to the folder your/project/dist - dist appears only after pip install pyinstaller), use:
 ```bash
 pyinstaller --onefile --icon=your_icon.ico youtube_downloader.py
 ```